 Zuko closed his eyes and sighed deeply as he waited for sleep to claim him so he could find some peace from his confusing thoughts.
 The same thoughts he had for the past four years.

 After a quiet dinner, Katara's family made their way to their bedrooms to retire for the night.
-Since Hakoda had been appointed Chief of the Southern Water Tribe, their house was the largest of the entire Tribe.
+Since Hakoda had been appointed Chief of the Southern Water Tribe, their house was the largest in the entire tribe.
 It was not as grand as the Northern Tribe Palace, since it was not a palace in the first place, but it was still impressive nevertheless.
 It was made of smooth, thick ice and snow with many elegant carvings.
-It held the Tribe meeting place as well as lodgings for guest and ambassadors.
+It held the tribe meeting place as well as lodgings for guest and ambassadors.
 Their house actually had a stone floor given to them by Omashu's eccentric ruler, King Bumi.
-From the entire Tribe, it was the only building that had a huge steel entrance door, a gift from Fire Lord Zuko himself.
+It was the only building in the entire tribe that had a huge steel entrance door, a gift from Fire Lord Zuko himself.

-Katara was about to braid her hair when she heard someone knock on her door once before opening it, her Gran-Gran entering the room. .
+Katara was about to braid her hair when she heard someone knock on her door once before opening it.
+Her Gran-Gran entered the room with a small smile.